zeozeozeo/odin-imgui/README.md

 # Odin ImGui - Generated ImGui bindings using dear_bindings

 ## Usage
-If you don't want to configure and or build yourself, a prebuilt version of the pacakge can be found in `imgui/`.
+If you don't want to configure and or build yourself, a prebuilt binary has been committed to the repository.
- - This package only has binaries for Windows at the moment.
+ - Only binaries for Windows are committed at the moment.
 I've tested on Linux, it's just hard to manually get both binaries in there.
  - It has all backends listed in `build.py` enabled, which almost definitely more than you need.
 I strongly suggest building yourself with your wanted backends.

 ## Building

 Building is entirely automated, using `build.py`.
-Currently however there is only Windows and Linux, although compiling for other platforms shouldn't be too difficult, following the pattern in `build.py`.
+All platforms should work (not not: open an issue!), but currently Mac backends are untested as I don't have a Mac (help wanted!)

  0. Dependencies
 	- `git` must be in your path
-	- `dear_bindings` depends on a library called "`ply`"
+	- `dear_bindings` depends on a library called "`ply`". [link](https://www.dabeaz.com/ply/).
 		- You can probably install this with `python -m pip install ply`
-		- On Arch Linux I had to install `python-ply` with pacman.
+		- If your distro manages Python packages, it may be called `python-ply` or similar.
 	- Windows depends on that [`vcvarsall.bat`](https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170) is in your path.
 	- Linux and OSX depend on `clang`, `ar`
- 1. Clone this repository into a empty directory.
+ 1. Clone this repository.
 	- Optionally configure build at the top of `build.py`
- 2. From parent folder of `odin-imgui/`, run `python odin-imgui/build.py`
+ 2. Run `python build.py`
- 3. Folder `odin-imgui/imgui/` is importable.
+ 3. Repository is importable.
 Copy into your project, or import directly.

 ## Configuring